Drafting a policy

 - "Pursuant to the Open Access Policy adopted by [school within Harvard] on [date], this communication serves to notify you that your request for a waiver of the Open Access license for [article title] in [journal name] has been granted....This waiver may not be revoked by Harvard, and Harvard will have no license under the policy unless you choose to relinquish the waiver....Independent of the waiver, we recommend that you deposit your article in the DASH repository as specified in the [school within Harvard] Open Access Policy.
 You can do so regardless of the waiver status of the article or any agreement that you may have signed with a publisher...."

 - Omitting a waiver option would limit faculty freedom to submit new work to the journals or publishers of their choice.
-Including a waiver option restores that freedom but without impeding OA.
+Including a waiver option preserves that freedom without impeding OA.
 The kind of policy we recommend shifts the default to OA.
-It uses faculty inertia to support OA rather than to support standard copyright transfers which give the OA decision to publishers.
-Faculty who worry that a waiver option entails a high waiver rate should not underestimate the power of shifting the default.
-It can and does change behavior on a large scale.
+It uses faculty inertia to support OA rather than to support standard copyright transfers that give the OA decision to publishers.
+Faculty who worry that a waiver option might entail a high waiver rate should not underestimate the power of changing the default.
+Shifting the default can and does change behavior on a large scale.

 - In this guide we use the terms "waiver" and "opt-out" interchangeably.

 - Also see the entry on waivers in the section on Talking about a policy.
-Preview: It's much better to talk about waiving the license than waiving the policy.
+Preview (as noted above): It's much better to talk about waiving the license than waiving the policy.